-We are excited to welcome Gina back to the staff at EEC after a year-long sabbatical!
-This will be Gina’s 2nd year as a teacher at the preschool.
-She began teaching in the Three’s class and will now be joining our Two’s class with Teacher Doug.
+This is Gina’s 4th year as a teacher at the preschool.
+She began teaching in the Three’s class, taught in the Two's after a year sabbatical traveling, and will now be rejoining our Three’s class with Teacher Bob.
 Before joining our teaching team, her oldest daughter was a preschooler at EEC and is now in elementary school.
-Gina’s younger daughter will be starting at the preschool this year as well.
+Gina’s younger daughter will be in the Pre-k class this year.

 Gina grew up in Iowa with a family of musicians, teachers and farmers, which fostered a lifelong dedication to singing, dancing and the natural world.
 As the oldest of seven cousins, she became enamored with young children and was the natural play facilitator.
 This led to a fascination with the way little people learn and a desire to guide their growth, resulting in a long career as a nanny and instructor.